 There is a need for both researchers and practitioners to develop platforms made up of adaptive Future Internet applications.
-In this sense, the emergence and consolidation of Service-Oriented Architectures (SOA), Cloud Computing and Wireless Sensor Networks (WSN), and the new paradigm Fog Computing, give benefits, such as flexibility, scalability, security, interoperability, and adaptability, for building these applications.
+In this sense, the emergence and consolidation of Service-Oriented Architectures (SOA), Cloud Computing Wireless Sensor Networks (WSN), and the new paradigm Fog Computing, give benefits, such as flexibility, scalability, security, interoperability and adaptability, for building these applications.
 Although there already are emerging solutions to host software services and data on remote computers and create public sensor networks by using these technologies; the mentioned solutions employ simple technical approaches related to replication strategies to ensure availability and to achieve a load-balancing scalability.
-Future Internet systems however, will also need to sense and respond to a huge amount of signals sourced from different entities in real-time, and also to manage and exploit the data coming from different resources and devices.
-In this context, an event would be detected if, for example, there is non-existence of a signal which normally occurs, affecting the execution of other services.
+Future Internet systems, however, will also need to sense and respond to a huge amount of signals sourced from different entities in real-time, and also to manage and exploit the data coming from different resources and devices.
+In this context, for example, an event could be detected if there is non-existence of a signal which normally occurs, affecting the execution of other services.
 These events would be produced by IoT and processed in the IoS.
 In order to build business level events Complex Event Processing (CEP) may be used.
 CEP allows detecting complex and meaningful events and inferring valuable knowledge for end users.
 The main advantage of using CEP to process complex events is that the latter can be identified and reported in real time, reducing the latency in decision making, unlike the methods used in traditional software for event analysis.
 Event-Driven Service-Oriented Architectures (ED-SOA or SOA 2.0) are also being used to respond to events that occur as a result of business processes.
 Furthermore, including Big Data Analytics in the IoT world is also interesting, to support autonomous behavior and self-adaptation of IoT applications and systems, since these analytics methodologies could be used to exploit the open data exposed by the smart connected objects existing in domains such as, smart cities, smart homes, smart trades (commercial environment), e-health monitoring, or intelligent transportation systems.
 The results of these analytics techniques could be used for recommendations or predictions in multiple domains.